nixworks/public/news/2008/03/20/2008-unrest-in-tibet-the-xinhua-news-agency-reports-for-the-first-time-that-protests-have-spread-to-neighbouring-provinces-of-sichuan-and.md

 ### [2008-03-20](/news/2008/03/20/index.md)

-#  2008 unrest in Tibet:.
-The Xinhua news agency reports for the first time that protests have spread to neighbouring provinces of Sichuan and Gansu as the Chinese authorities attempt to regain control.
+#  2008 unrest in Tibet:: The Xinhua news agency reports for the first time that protests have spread to neighbouring provinces of Sichuan and Gansu as the Chinese authorities attempt to regain control.